MunroAC/MunroAC.github.io/index.md

 ## Introduction

-[cite_start]In an ever more technologically reliant world, the automotive vehicle has embraced the digital age[cite: 72]. [cite_start]The rise of electric and connected vehicles introduces advanced features like self-driving capabilities and sophisticated infotainment systems, but also significant cybersecurity risks[cite: 73, 74, 82]. [cite_start]This project assesses the cybersecurity vulnerabilities of modern vehicles by using common penetration testing methods to help manufacturers identify weaknesses and enhance vehicle security[cite: 90, 91].
+In an ever more technologically reliant world, the automotive vehicle has embraced the digital age.
+The rise of electric and connected vehicles introduces advanced features like self-driving capabilities and sophisticated infotainment systems, but also significant cybersecurity risks.
+This project assesses the cybersecurity vulnerabilities of modern vehicles by using common penetration testing methods to help manufacturers identify weaknesses and enhance vehicle security.

 ***